Codecademy/docs/content/c++/encyclopedia/functions-in-cpp.md

 int main() {
   print(10);
-  // the argument 10 is received as input value
+  // The argument 10 is received as input value
 }

-// parameter a is defined for the function print void print(int a) {
+// Parameter a is defined for the function print void print(int a) {
   std::cout << a;
 }